 Working with multiple client projects means you need to be able to adapt and communicate at all times.
 How do workflows help you keep an overview?
 And how can your project management become more flexible?
 Our best tips for agencies and freelancers.

 In today's global market, customer service that actually lives up to the attributes "flexible" and "communicative" is a top priority.
-Because getting new clients and then keeping them is a challenge.
-Especially when you consider how many agencies out there create websites every day with WordPress and WooCommerce.
+Because getting new customers and then keeping them is a challenge.
+Especially when you consider how many agencies out there create websites with WordPress and WooCommerce every day.

 Series of articles and e-book on project management with WordPress